gbv/jskos-php/README.md

 # Requirements

-JSKOS-PHP requires PHP 7.0 or PHP 7.1.
+JSKOS-PHP requires PHP 7.
 No additional libraries are required.

 # Installation